adoptium/installer/docs/Guide_To_The_Linux_Installers.md

               -- 8 / 11 / 17 / 21/ 22 (Java version)
 ```

 The following sections will detail the source changes required when a release is done, similar changes are made to both jdk/jre and are also similar between versions.
 Changes should be made in the specific vendor version being edited.
-This document assumes a Temurin release is being undertaken.
+The examples shown in this document assume a Temurin release is being undertaken.

   ### Per Distribution Guide To Code Changes